 The INMG goal is to unravel fundamental aspects of the cell biology of the muscle and nervous system from development to aging under normal and pathological conditions.
 Using a variety of invertebrate and vertebrate model systems, the INMG is conducting an integrated multidisciplinary research from gene to physiological functions.
 One of its priorities is to develop relevant strategies to decipher multiple forms of neuromuscular diseases, identify new therapeutic targets and foster novel strategies for innovative treatments.
 The INMG benefits from the integration of cutting-edge fundamental research teams and renowned clinicians, including the directors of three reference centers for neuromuscular diseases, paraneoplastic syndromes and genetic cardiac rhythm diseases.

 The INMG is a consortium of three research organizations : the CNRS, the INSERM and the University Claude Bernard in Lyon.
 The Institute also gets strong support from the French Association against Myopathies (AFM).
-It gathers 14 individual research teams and about 160 people.
-Within the next years the Institute will be able to host up to 250 people.
+It gathers 14 individual research teams and about 190 people.
+In January 2018, the fourteen INMG teams have moved into newly renovated laboratory and office space on the Rockefeller Medical school campus.
+Within the next years the Institute will be able to host up to 250 people, with a total of 5000 m2 lab and office space.

 - Neuronal and muscular development